conorgriffin/CJGGridView/README.md

 CJGGridView
 ===========

 A UIView for Cocoa Touch which draws a 8x8 grid of a given square size with a subtle gradient overlay.
+Good for use in board game apps for iOS for example.